-Games can be turn-based or concurrent [58], [59], [60].
-Inability to observe external state changes makes a game asynchronous [22], [61].
+Games can be turn-based or concurrent [74], [75], [76].
+Inability to observe external state changes makes a game asynchronous [22], [77].
 If we want to construct a single component, then the synthesis problem is centralized.
 Synchronous centralized synthesis from LTL has time complexity doubly exponential in the length of the formula [36], and polynomial in the number of states.
-By restricting to a less expressive fragment of LTL, the complexity can be lowered to polynomial in the formula [15].
+By restricting to a less expressive fragment of LTL, the complexity can be lowered to polynomial in the formula [14].
 Asynchronous centralized synthesis does not yield to such a reduction [22].
-Partial information games pose a challenge similar to full LTL properties, due to the need for a powerset-like construction [62].
-To avoid this route alternative methods have been developed, using universal co-Büchi automata [19], or antichains [20].
+Partial information games pose a challenge similar to full LTL properties, due to the need for a powerset-like construction [78].
+To avoid this route alternative methods have been developed, using universal co-Büchi automata [18], or antichains [19].

 If we want to construct several communicating modules to obtain some collective behavior, then synthesis is called distributed.
 Of major importance in distributed synthesis is who talks to whom, and how much, called the communication architecture.
 A distributed game with full information is in essence a centralized synthesis problem.
-Distributed synchronous games with partial information are undecidable [23], unless we restrict the communication architecture to avoid information forks [63], or restrict the specifications to limited fragments of LTL [64].
+Distributed synchronous games with partial information are undecidable [23], unless we restrict the communication architecture to avoid information forks [79], or restrict the specifications to limited fragments of LTL [80].
 The undecidability of distributed synthesis motivates our parametrization for finding a suitable connectivity architecture, instead of deciding whether a given architecture suffices.
+Bounded synthesis circumnavigates this intractability by searching for systems with a priori bounded memory [81].
+Asynchronous distributed synthesis is undecidable [82], [83], [77].
+In our approach we find interconnections of components that suffice for implementing the component specifications.
+Instead of selecting a specific interconnection, which leads to an undecidable problem, we search for an interconnection that suffices.
+This is a trade-off of decidability for optimality, in that the resulting interconnection can involve more information sharing between the components than may be necessary.

-Bounded synthesis circumnavigates this intractability by searching for systems with a priori bounded memory [65].
-Asynchronous distributed synthesis is undecidable [61].
-Besides synthesis of a distributed implementation, the more general notion of assume-guarantee synthesis [66] constructs modules that can interface with a set of other modules, as described by an assumption property.
+Besides synthesis of a distributed implementation, the more general notion of assume-guarantee synthesis [84] constructs modules that can interface with a set of other modules, as described by an assumption property.
 This is the same viewpoint with the approach proposed here.
 A difference is that we are interested in synthesizing temporal properties with a liveness part, instead of implementations.
 In addition, we are interested in "distributed" also in the sense that the modules will be synthesized separately.
+Assumption synthesis has been used for the verification of existing modules by eliminating variables to abstract the modules, before reasoning about safety properties of their composition [85].

 Another body of relevant work is the construction of assumptions that make an unrealizable problem realizable.
-The methods originally developed for this purpose have been targeted at compositional verification, and use the L^{\star} algorithm for learning deterministic automata [67], and implemented symbolically [68].
-Later work addressed synthesis by separating the construction of assumptions into safety and liveness [69].
-The safety assumption is obtained by property closure, which also plays a key role in the composition theorem presented in [70].
+The methods originally developed for this purpose have been targeted at compositional verification, and use the L^{\star} algorithm for learning deterministic automata [86], and implemented symbolically [87].
+Later work addressed synthesis by separating the construction of assumptions into safety and liveness [88].
+The safety assumption is obtained by property closure, which also plays a key role in the composition theorem presented in [42].
 Our work is based on this separate treatment of safety and liveness.
-Methods that use opponent strategies [71] to refine the assumptions of a GR(1) specification, searching over syntactic patterns were proposed in [72], [73].
-The syntactic approach of [73] was used in [74] to refine assume-guarantee specifications of coupled modules.
+Methods that use opponent strategies [89] to refine the assumptions of a GR(1) specification, searching over syntactic patterns were proposed in [90], [91].
+The syntactic approach of [91] was used in [92] to refine assume-guarantee specifications of coupled modules.
 However, that work cannot handle circularly connected modules, thus neither circular liveness dependencies.
-Another approach is cooperative reactive synthesis, where a logic with nonclassical semantics is used, and synthesis corresponds to this semantics [75].
+Another approach is cooperative reactive synthesis, where a logic with nonclassical semantics is used, and synthesis corresponds to this semantics [93].